Self Help Topics

 • Good sound quality and volume from this luxury Pure DAB radio.

-• The radio is firmware upgradeable for the possible rollout of DAB+ in the UK.
+• Firmware upgradeable for DAB+ if introduced in the UK.

 • No bit rate display on DAB stations.